AdobeDocs/commerce-admin.en/help/customers/audience-activation.md

 - [Install Adobe Commerce on cloud infrastructure, version 2.4.4 or higher](https://experienceleague.adobe.com/docs/commerce-cloud-service/user-guide/overview.html)
 - [Activate](https://experienceleague.adobe.com/docs/experience-platform/destinations/catalog/personalization/adobe-commerce.html) Adobe Commerce as a destination in Experience Platform
-- [Install](#install-the-extension) the Audience Activation extension in the Admin
+- [Install](#install-the-extension) the [!DNL Audience Activation] extension in the Admin
-- [Configure](#configure-the-extension) the Audience Activation extension in the Admin
+- [Configure](#configure-the-extension) the [!DNL Audience Activation] extension in the Admin

 ### Install the extension

-You can install the Audience Activation extension from the [marketplace](https://marketplace.magento.com/magento-audiences.html) or you can run the following command:
+You can install the [!DNL Audience Activation] extension from the [marketplace](https://marketplace.magento.com/magento-audiences.html) or you can run the following command:

    ```bash
    composer require magento/audiences